 Hopefully you won’t have to spend a ton of time in the lobby – if you use my time-saving tips, you can even bypass it at check-in – but if you need some assistance, the Art of Animation front desk is absolutely gorgeous.
 I love vivid colors, gradients, and rainbow blends, so the brilliant colors behind the front desk are perfect for me.
 Even if you don’t need to hit the front desk at check-in or check-out, it’s worth walking through at one point during your stay just to enjoy the colors.

 The lobby area by the gift shop also has some cool sketches of favorite Disney movies to look at.

 Other Art of Animation Resort amenities

 You’ll also find your basic Disney World hotel amenities and perks at Art of Animation.
-You’re eligible for free Magical Express transportation to and from the airport if you’re flying into MCO and Disney bus transportation to and from the parks and Disney Springs.
-Starting soon, you’ll also be able to ride the gondola service to either Hollywood Studios or Epcot, which can also come in handy if you have dining reservations at the Boardwalk.
-(Because bus service doesn’t run between hotels, you either have to bus to a park and then catch another bus to the hotel or take an Uber or Minnie Van to get from resort to resort.)
+You’re eligible for free Magical Express transportation to and from the airport if you’re flying into MCO through the end of 2021 and Disney bus transportation to and from the parks and Disney Springs.
+You can also ride the Skyliner to Hollywood Studios or Epcot/the Boardwalk or check out Caribbean Beach or the Riviera Resort.

 Each pool has a laundry room nearby if you absolutely have to do laundry on your vacation.
 Let’s be real – I’d just buy new clothes before I spent my Disney time at the laundry machine, but you do your thing.